Boyd family: Family tree

 It was in 1955 when David Boyd with his wife Hermia returned from a stay of several successful working years as potters in England and the south of France that the conception of this family line was popularised in a display of public relations in the press, magazines and the media (radio in 1955, television arrived 1956) that dismayed most family members.
 David was working full-scale promoting the circumstances of his life for the benefit of the pottery exhibitions of his and his wife's work, and magazine editors found the thick patina of past grandeur as presented to them by David irresistible and pages of glory adorned the 1955 magazines and newspaper articles.
 From here on, in the family's history no members could think of themselves again as quite so elite or socially removed although in the popular sense as an artistic family the notoriety was never greater.
 The generations that followed (including those born before 1955) grew up in this imposed social and cultural circumstance.

-Politician Cressida O'Hanlon is a granddaughter of David Boyd and Hermia Boyd.
+Politician Cressida O'Hanlon is a granddaughter of David and Hermia Boyd.